GreengageDB/greengage/README.md

 * __src/backend/cdb/__

-  Contains larger Greenplum-specific backend modules.
+  Contains larger Greengage-specific backend modules.
 For example, communication between segments, turning plans into parallelizable plans, mirroring, distributed transaction and snapshot management, etc. __cdb__ stands for __Cluster Database__ - it was a workname used in